Suyashavarpe7/Calculator/README.md

 # 🧮 Scientific Calculator

 It is a responsive and interactive scientific calculator built using HTML and JavaScript and CSS.
-This calculator supports basic arithmetic operations, trigonometric functions and  functionality.
+This calculator supports basic arithmetic operations, trigonometric functions and more functionality.

 ---